What are quotes?

 After visiting the property and evaluating the work needed:- Open the scheduled assessment appointment

-- Step 1: Assessment - Enter notes about what you observed and upload photos
+- Enter your assessment notes about what you observed

 Quick quote creation shortcuts